black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Since you have the timing for each frame of animation stored in addElDelay, you can use that value with setTimeout() to set up the delay to add elements to the DOM.

 Within the body of the .forEach() method's callback function, add a setTimeout() function.
 Pass in an empty callback function as the first argument, and obj.addElDelay as the second argument.

+# Step 92
+Then, use the compound assignment operator (+=) to set the innerHTML property of the animationContainer to an empty template literal string.